-Since the primary objective of these three diets – paleo, keto, and raw food vegan – is not weight loss, but rather, improved health and longevity, I have many fitness friends following these diets – and I can see that they each have advantages.
+Since the primary objective of these three diets – paleo, keto, and raw food vegan – is not weight loss but instead improved health and longevity, I have many fitness friends following these diets – and I can see that they each have advantages.

 Raw food vegan is not only good for the person following the ancestral diet – it emphasizes organic, uncooked foods – but it’s good for the planet, too.

-On the other hand, Paleo is great in its simplicity, and athletes, in particular, seem to do very well on it.
+On the other hand, Paleo is extraordinary in its simplicity, and athletes, in particular, seem to do very well on it.

-I’ve been following an ancestral diet that is a combination of all three.
+I’ve been following an ancestral diet that combines all three.
 I lost over 15 pounds of body fat on it.
 My muscle tone significantly improved, too.

 My Ancestral Diet Eating Regimen